Omarayman37/Uni-ACL_project/tasks2.md

     price: number // in dollars
     from: string // location name
     to: string // location name
+    cabin:string ['economy', 'business'] // one of thses 2 things
 }
 ```
 * if any of the fields is null then the object should assume anything is accepted like if departure_time = null and price = 150 then all flights less than 150 are shown